 A few weeks into the course I began to feel perpetually mentally tired, physically drained, and unable to concentrate on anything much.
 I endured it for a couple of weeks before I also developed a sore throat and swollen glands in my neck.
 By then quite alarmed, I went to see the RAF station doctor.
 She almost instantly diagnosed that I had glandular fever, an insidious complaint apparently correctly called infectious mononucleosis but sometimes referred to as 'the kissing disease'.
 The doctor confirmed her diagnosis with a blood test.
 The trouble was that there is no real cure for glandular fever, just complete rest to help reduce the symptoms – and that's impossible to do on an intensive language course.
 I was assured by the Medical Officer that it was not contagious.
 In spite of all my efforts, I continued to day dream in lessons.
 The staff and my fellow students presumably thought that I was ether losing interest in the course or spending too much time with my girl fríend.

 I thought this might be a test to see if I was compos mentis as the pre-med injection was starting to take effect.
-“You know what I'm in for - a BIH - bilateral inguinal hernia repair," I said, repeating the surgeon's description of what he was going to do.
+“You know what I’m in for – a BIH – bilateral inguinal hernia repair,” I said, repeating the surgeon’s description of what he was going to do.

-"Then why have you signed for a vasectomy when you're getting married in a few weeks?" asked the Sister, triumphantly waving her clip board in my face.
-She turned to the RAF sergeant in the adjacent bed who was giggling at my mistake, "And why have you, sergeant, signed for a double hernia operation when you're here for a vasectomy?"
+“Then why have you signed for a vasectomy?” asked the Sister, triumphantly waving her clip board in my face.
+She turned to the RAF sergeant in the adjacent bed, “And why have you, sergeant, signed for a double hernia operation when you’re in for a vasectomy?”